Save to Google Drive

 -

-Robin Schwebach commented
+Robin Schwebach

 I have been doing this for the past two years.
 You just need to drop them into your google drive.